translate this page

 Another guy generally considered a detective, mystery or thriller writer, where you'll find another picture, more in that style.
 Than which nothing could be finer with me.
 Anyway, I think of him as an adventure writer.
 To me his best books are Crossroads Amazon.usa Amazon.de Amazon.uk Amazon.ca on one of those mail-order rip-off churches; Condominium Amazon.usa Amazon.uk Amazon.ca, about a Gulf hurricane; and the Travis McGee The Green Ripper Amazon.usa Amazon.de Amazon.uk Amazon.ca.
 If you find it boring when he fulminates about the Florida tourists and accompanying urbanization, just skip it.
 Some of that stuff actually is pretty good.

 The one thing I really can't stand about Travis McGee is how he keeps running into wimmins who have lost all interest in sex, but old spit-eye turns them on again.
-John D.'s audience probably is much more mature than he thinks: Never underestimate your clientèle.
+John D.'s audience probably is much more mature than he thinks: never underestimate your clientèle.
 Or maybe it was a favorite real fantasy of his?
 Once again, what can you do but hope for the best.

 I read a religious comic book.
 All about Samson yanking down that temple.
 Samson looked like Burt Reynolds.
 Delilah looked like Liz Taylor.
 The temple looked like the Chase Bank.
 (The Green Ripper)